Sidewall, Listen and Record

 Listen and Record was created by Ilias Fotopoulos, an artist and designer based in Sydney, Australia, who studied textile and fashion design at the University of Technology, Sydney.
 Fotopoulos became frustrated when he could not find textiles engineered to suit his design needs and began to experiment by exploiting existing techniques such as heat pressure, boiling, stripping, and clamping.
 These techniques became the source for his first collection of textiles and wallpapers, produced in late 2003.

 This paper is from the designer's second collection, introduced in Tokyo in 2007.
-"Listen and Record", which appears to be a nice textural composition, is actually telling the story in Braille about how this design was created.
-The designer recorded his voice every day over the course of a year.
-At the beginning of the second year, he listened to the tape from one year before, took a ten minute break, and then recorded his current thoughts over the original.
-The tape for February 29 will only get listened to every four years.
-The contents of the recordings vary as would the entries in a daily journal.
-Typography was used on children's papers going back to the 1870s, but served an instructional rather than... more
+While it appears to be simply a textural composition of flocked red polka dots, the design of Listen and Record, literally tells the story—in Braille—of how this paper was created.
+Fotopoulos recorded his voice every day over the course of a year.
+At the beginning of the second year, he listened to the tape dated a year before, took a 10 minute break, and then recorded his current thoughts over the original.

 The use of typography or text as a design element in wallpaper goes back to the 1870s, when it was used in children’s papers and served an instructional rather than a decorative purpose.
 While the text in Listen and Record is illegible to most, it nevertheless creates a decorative pattern visible to many.
 The red flocking on the white ground carries a lot of punch and creates a satisfying textural arrangement.

 Listen and Record presents a unique take on typographic wallpapers and would be the first wallpaper in our collection by an Australian designer.
 The museum’s sizeable collection of typographic wallpapers includes those by notable designers such as Alexander Girard, Jean Lurçat, and Abbott Miller.